andreamussap/data_analysis/tableau_BIDA/README.md

 ## Objective

-My idea for this project was to create a tutorial describing the high-level steps that you can follow to create the viz, and then the analysis based on the resulting graphic.
+My idea for this project was to create a tutorial describing the high-level steps that you can follow to create the viz, then to analyse the resulting graphic.

 I've embedded links to Tableau documentation throughout the text as a reference to help to explain some concepts.